origo-map/origo-documentation/content/controls.md

 Adds a search control.
 The search control requires a search end point to function.

 The search control uses autocomplete.
 There are several ways to configure how selected search result should be handled.
+All options require that `url` and `searchAttribute` are provided.
 * Option 1.
-Feature info is requested from a map service.
-In this case idAttribute and layerNameAttribute must be provided.
-A map service is used to get the geometry and attributes.
+Feature info is requested from a map service, which is used to get the geometry and attributes.
 The layer is defined as an ordinary layer in the layer config section.
+   Additional search options required: `geometryAttribute`, `idAttribute` and `layerNameAttribute`
 * Option 2.
-Same as option 1 but for single layer search. layerName is defined as an option and is not included in the search response.
+Same as option 1 but for single layer search. `layerName` is defined as an option and is not included in the search response.
-In this case geometryAttribute and layerName must be provided.
+   Additional search options required: `geometryAttribute` and `layerName`
 * Option 3.
 Complete feature info is included in the search result.
-In this case titleAttribute, contentAttribute and geometryAttribute must be provided.
+   Additional search options required: `geometryAttribute`, `titleAttribute` and `contentAttribute`
 * Option 4.
 This is a single table search.
 No layer is defined.
-In this case geometryAttribute and title must be defined.
+   Additional search options required: `geometryAttribute` and `title`
 * Option 5.
 Feature info is shown without selection in the map.
 This is a simple single table search.
-In this case title, northing and easting must be defined.
+   Additional search options required: `title`, `northing` and `easting`

 Property | Description
 ---|---